Emily Fowler

 Susannah Fowler (22 July 1847 – 1 December 1896 (Note: In her entry in The Dramatic List, 1879 (forerunner of Who's Who in the Theatre) she gives her year of birth as 1849, but it was not unusual for an actress to deduct a year or more from her age, and the official records are unequivocal that the year was 1847.)) known by her stage name Emily Fowler, was an English actress, singer and sometime theatre manager.
 Beginning in burlesque and other mostly musical works, she later focused on contemporary drama and English classics.
-Although she was well-known on the London stage from 1869 to 1881, she is probably best remembered today for creating roles in three of W. S. Gilbert's early works.
+Although she was well known on the London stage from 1869 to 1881, she is probably best remembered today for creating roles in three of W. S. Gilbert's early works.

 The daughter of a Lancashire cabinet-maker, Fowler was educated in France and Germany, and danced abroad before returning to England at fifteen years of age, where she made her London début in a long-running burlesque of Black-Eyed Susan.
 She soon created roles in Gilbert's burlesques The Merry Zingara (1868) and Robert the Devil (1869), and also dramatic roles.
 She took over the management of the Charing Cross Theatre for the 1869–1870 season, at the age of 22, playing more burlesque and drama roles by such playwrights as H. J. Byron, Wybert Reeve and Tom Taylor.
-In 1870 she originated the leading part of Hans Gopp in the The Gentleman in Black, a comic opera by Gilbert and Frederic Clay.
+In 1870 she originated the leading part of Hans Gopp in The Gentleman in Black, a comic opera by Gilbert and Frederic Clay.
 Other West End roles followed in drama, pantomime and burlesque.
 In 1871 she toured with Henry Neville, including in the melodrama The Ticket-of-Leave Man.

 Leaving behind musical works and building her reputation as a dramatic actress, she played several roles at the Olympic Theatre, including Beatrice in Much Ado About Nothing (1874).
 She soon also played Lady Teazle in The School for Scandal and Katherine of Valois in Henry V. In 1878 she became manager of the Royalty Theatre where she played the title role in W. G. Wills's Nell Gwynne.
 Other West End roles included Perdita in A Winter's Tale at the Drury Lane, and she also toured during this period with Neville in As You Like It among other plays.
 In 1880, with Henry Irving's company, she played Emily de L'Esparre in The Corsican Brothers at the Lyceum Theatre.

 The same year she married for a third time, retired from the stage, and travelled with her husband's regiment, living for a time in India and Penang.
 She returned to Britain in 1894 to play Lady Winifred Skipton in An Aristocratic Alliance for Charles Wyndham before retiring again.